Dilution of Precision Metrics

 ACONS computes Dilution of Precision (DOP) values after each epoch using the measurement geometry

 matrix.
-This page describes the underlying equations implemented in src/filters/ekf_filter.py.
+This page describes the underlying equations implemented in src/reporting.py.

 Geometry matrix

-For every pseudorange-like measurement, the EKF forms a row of the geometry matrix
+For every pseudorange-like measurement, the simulator forms a row of the geometry matrix

 where \(\hat{\mathbf{u}}_i\) is the line-of-sight unit vector from the user to satellite \(i\), and the final column captures the partial derivative with respect to clock bias.
 If fewer than four satellites are available, or \(\mathbf{H}\) is rank-deficient, ACONS reports infinite DOP values.